Bread in Spain: History

 Bread was produced in the Iberian Peninsula before the arrival of the Romans.
 The Iberian people cultivated wheat, and possibly other cereals such as einkorn wheat and barley.
 They even mastered the fermentation process.
-The institution of bakeries as an establishment for sale to the public is due to the Greeks, and the Romans introduced significant improvements in structures such as the mill or the oven.
+The institution of bakeries as a public establishment is due to the Greeks, and the Romans introduced significant improvements in structures such as the mill and the oven.
 Numerous signa pistoris ('bread stamps') have been found throughout Hispania, such as in Córdoba or Ibiza.
 These were used by the Romans to "mark" bread for religious reasons.
-It is interesting to see that the pieces found in central Europe allude more to the imperial cult, while in Iberia more to Roman mythology.
+The marked pieces found in central Europe allude more to the imperial cult, while in Iberia more to Roman mythology.

-In Rome, the fermentation was done by reusing dough that was left over from previous days (sourdough), however in Hispania, the natives had the custom of using beer foam as yeast, which resulted in lighter and fluffier breads.
+In Rome, fermentation was done by reusing leftover dough from previous days (sourdough).
+However, in Hispania, the natives had the custom of using beer foam as yeast, which resulted in lighter and fluffier bread.
 The writer and soldier Pliny the Elder, a Roman originally from northern Italy, served as a procurator for a while in the Iberian Peninsula and commented: "Hispania's bread is very light and very pleasing to the palate even for a refined man from Rome".

-During the Andalusian period (from the 8th century to the 15th century), the cultivation of cereals was the dominant job and bread was a basic and daily food.
-In Al-Andalus, white bread was made from wheat flour, but also a coarser and cheaper bread that contained bran, called “red bread”.
-On the Christian side of the border, the baker's trade was established as a profession, becoming a relevant, prominent and respected figure in medieval society.
-To regulate the market, bakers began to form unions from the twelfth century.
+The cultivation of cereals was the dominant job during the Andalusian period (from the 8th century to the 15th century).
+Bread was a popular daily staple.
+In Al-Andalus, white bread was made from wheat flour, and a coarser and cheaper bread called "red bread" contained bran.
+On the Christian side of the border, the baker's trade was established as a relevant and respected profession within medieval society.
+After the 12th century, bakers began to form unions to regulate the market.
 In Spain, especially in the Mediterranean area, there have been bakers' guilds for more than 750 years.
-For example, the Guild of Bakers of Barcelona (Gremio de Panaderos de Barcelona) is cited in a document from 1395.
+For example, the Guild of Bakers of Barcelona (Gremio de Panaderos de Barcelona) is referenced in a document from 1395.

-The Spanish conquest of America led to the importation of a new cereal with which flour could be made: corn.
-Corn has a presence in the bakery of "Green Spain" (northern Spain).
-An example of bread with corn flour is boroña, brona or broa, a typical bread from Galicia, Asturias, Cantabria and the Basque Country.
+The Spanish conquest of America led to the importation of a new cereal from which flour could be made: maize.
+Maize has a presence in the bakery of "Green Spain" (northern Spain).
+An example of bread with maize flour is boroña, brona or broa, a typical bread from Galicia, Asturias, Cantabria, and the Basque Country.

 List of Spanish breads

-This is a limited list of the most popular breads in Spain.
+This is an incomplete list of the most popular breads in Spain.